 From everything we have seen so far, we can be certain that we are dealing with something truly ancient.
 The whole northern hemisphere shares this common language – from India to Europe, and from Egypt to Mexico.
 But should that really surprise us?
 The stars have been up there longer than us, and we’ve been here for quite some time now.
 In fact, it seems that even the Neanderthals had built mysterious structures, 176,000 years ago.
 Here is a link from National Geographic.

 Were these mysterious stone circles similar to Stonehenge, or even better, Gobekli tepe?
 It is hard to say.
 But the symbolism of the womb and the phallus-shaped stalactites is certainly there.
-In fact, it is clear that the essence of our myth comes from the cave-dwellers, not the sedentary people.
+In fact, the essence of our myth comes from the cave-dwellers, not the sedentary people.

 Perhaps then, it is really ancient.
 And perhaps these people that we consider primitive, had better understood their culture than an average civilized man.